microsoft/tolerant-php-parser/syntax-visualizer/README.md

 2. open PHP file from `example` folder, and `*.ast` file to the side
 3. check out error information, and corresponding AST
 4. make some changes, and save to view updates

+## Settings
+* `php.syntaxVisualizer.parserPath`: set this path to use a different parser version than the one bundled with the syntax visualizer.
+For instance, after `git clone https://github.com/Microsoft/tolerant-php-parser`, set `php.syntaxVisualizer.parserPath` to the absolute directory of the `tolerant-php-parser/src` folder.
+This will enable you to easily debug the parser during development.